ishiland/ArcGIS-License-Tracker/README.md

  - [GitHub Gist](https://gist.github.com/bparaj/ac8dd5c35a15a7633a268e668f4d2c94)
  - [wfastcgi](https://pypi.org/project/wfastcgi/)

- A summary of other deployment options [here](https://flask.palletsprojects.com/en/1.1.x/deploying/)
+There is also a sample web.config for reference included in this repo.
+A summary of other deployment options [here](https://flask.palletsprojects.com/en/1.1.x/deploying/).

- I have also included a sample web.config for reference.

 ## Tests
 Tests can be ran using `python manage.py test`